Jmc18134/secret_sharing/README.md

 For example, you could share the code to a safe amongst 10 people, by giving each of them a 'share' such that any 6 people may bring their shares together and deduce the code, but it is impossible for 5 or fewer people to deduce any information about the code at all.

-Much of the code for representing and interpolating polynomials is adapted from "A Programmers Introduction to Mathematics", by Jeremy Kun (https://github.com/pim-book/programmers-introduction-to-mathematics), which contains an exercise that inspired this repo.
+Some of the code for representing and interpolating polynomials is adapted from "A Programmers Introduction to Mathematics", by Jeremy Kun (https://github.com/pim-book/programmers-introduction-to-mathematics), which contains an exercise that inspired this repo.

+The app is now deployed on heroku!
+It can be found at https://shamirs-secret.herokuapp.com/